Beo-Coder/muehki-gds1porsche/README.md

 - S1 = Button contact 1
 - S2 = Button contact 2

-Button must close or open these two connections.
+The Button must close or open these two connections.

 **More detailed pinout in hardwareReadme**